JizongL/jizongL.github.io/_posts/2016-01-18-twine-makes-study-easy.md

 ##Building your first project
 Ok, let's start building a very simple project to illustrate the workflow of Twine.

-Before I walk you through the nitty gritty, let's make sure that you have Twine downloaded.
-[Download Twine](http://twinery.org)
+Before I walk you through the nitty gritty, let's make sure that *you have Twine downloaded.
+[Download Twine here](http://twinery.org) *And you have a [Dropbox](https://www.dropbox.com) account setup.
-And you have a [Dropbox](https://www.dropbox.com) account setup.
+*You can also download the Twine template file [My first trial here](https://dl.dropboxusercontent.com/u/49272502/video%20project/my%20first%20trial.html)